italia/design-react-kit/README.EN.md

 *Read this in other languages: [Italiano](README.md).*

-*Default branch is now `next`, in order to host development and bring stable components with the following features:*
-- *Storybook updated to v5.0.0*
-- *Bootstrap Italia dependency updated to stable version v1.2.2*

-`next` branch preview is on Netlify here: https://design-react-kit.netlify.com/

 ## Intro

 **Design React kit** is a set of React components that implements [Bootstrap Italia](https://italia.github.io/bootstrap-italia/) and [Design UI Kit](https://github.com/italia/design-ui-kit) styling, as [shown on InVision](https://invis.io/TWMUZS6VFP5).